 The Tribunal is currently chaired by the Honourable Martine St-Louis, a judge of Federal Court.
 She was appointed Chairperson on December 21, 2016 for a term of five years.
 Her appointment has been renewed until February 24, 2027.
-The Honorable Elizabeth Walker and the Honorable Ann Marie McDonald, both also Judges of the Federal Court, associate Chief Justice of the Ontario Superior Court are the other members of the Tribunal.
+The Honorable Elizabeth Walker and the Honorable Ann Marie McDonald, both also Judges of the Federal Court, are the two other current members of the Tribunal.

 The Honourable Martine St-Louis